Identify if the given equation is a function or just a mere relat... | Channels for Pearson+

 Intro to Functions & Their Graphs - Online Tutor, Practice Problems & Exam Prep

-Identify if the given equation is a function or just a mere relation. x = (1/7)(y2)
+Identify if the given equation is a function or just a mere relation. y = ± √(5x + 9)

-Identify if the given equation is a function or just a mere relation. x = (1/7)(y2)
+Identify if the given equation is a function or just a mere relation. y = ± √(5x + 9)